A small yellow flower, by a tree root, in a patch of rocky, red dirt

 Political renewal

-Common Endeavour is an aspiration for a new political party that shows leadership in governing and contributes to a flourishing democracy.
+Common Endeavour is a proposition for a new political party that shows leadership in governing and works to foster a flourishing democracy.

-Common Endeavour is at heart about political renewal.
-It stems from the belief that political parties are important institutions in contemporary democracies but that our current, governing parties are failing to provide leadership in supporting democratic institutions, in policy development, and in good government.
-Common Endeavour aims to be an alternative party of government, working to revitalise democracy by reconnecting Australian communities with each other, with politics, and ultimately with their government.
+At heart Common Endeavour is about political renewal.
+It stems from the belief that political parties are important institutions in contemporary democracies but that our current governing parties are not doing their job very well.

 Inspired in the first instance by Simone Weil’s work On the Abolition of All Political Parties and Ted Mack’s career as an elected representative at each level of government in Australia (summarised beautifully in his powerful 2013 Parkes Oration), the commitment of Common Endeavour is to foster a renewed political purpose that will deliver a political party that people can be proud to vote for.